Nehonix-Team/XyPriss/docs/security-features-overview.md

 These security features are designed to be extensible and maintainable.
 Contributions are welcome for:

 -   Additional detection methods
 -   New CSP directive support
 -   Performance optimizations
 -   Security enhancements
 -   Documentation improvements

 ---

 ## License

-These security features are part of the XyPriss framework and follow the same MIT licensing terms.
+These security features are part of the XyPriss framework and follow the same NOSL licensing terms.

 ---

-*Last updated: November 2025*
+_Last updated: November 2025_

 This security overview demonstrates XyPriss's commitment to providing enterprise-grade security features with developer-friendly APIs and comprehensive protection against modern web threats.